Contribute to the Future

 PRACTICAL APPLICATIONS

-A degree in computer information systems will offer you the opportunity to:
+A degree in computer information systems offers the opportunity to:

-- Be trained on modern equipment related to operating systems, communications, database, simulation, networks and information security.
+• Be trained on modern equipment related to operating systems, communications, databases, simulation, networks and information security.

 Careers